pammacdotnet/TypstPaper/paper.typ

 == Styling
 Typst makes styling documents flexible, and consistent with a modern and declarative approach.
 In certain ways, it operates very similarly to CSS, but built for typesetting.
 With more detail, it uses a consistent and hierarchical styling model where styles can be defined globally, applied to specific elements, or inherited through logical relationships.
 Typst leverages a declarative syntax combined with programmatic features, allowing users to define reusable styles, functions, and templates.
 For example, document-wide settings like fonts, margins, and colors can be set at the beginning, while local overrides can be applied to headings, tables, or other elements using rules and selectors.
-This ensures a clean separation of content and presentation while maintaining flexibility.
+This ensures clean separation of content and presentation with flexibility.
 Additionally, Typst's styling system supports dynamic adjustments, such as conditionally changing layouts or automating typographic refinements, thanks to its built-in scripting capabilities.

 #set raw(lang: "typc")

 Typst uses a two-pronged styling system to separate styling from content.
-First, set rules let you declare global or locally scoped defaults for elements (like text, page, par, heading), specifying parameters such as font, size, margins, justification, line spacing, numbering, and layout.
+First, `set` rules allow the declaration of global or local scoped defaults for elements (like text, page, par, heading), specifying parameters such as font, size, margins, justification, line spacing, numbering, and layout.
 Once set, these defaults apply automatically wherever that element appears.
-Second, show rules enable custom rendering logic for specific elements or selectors: using simple #box(`show heading: set text(..)`) (#box[show-set] rule) to tweak appearance or full code-based transformations (#box(`it => {...}`)) to rebuild how content is displayed (e.g., small caps, run-in headings, added logotypes).
-Together, set and show rules empower users to define reusable, scoped, and precise styling --- including theme-level templates via “everything” show rules --- without scattering formatting directives through the content itself. /* not sure how to merge this */ By combining the rigor of traditional typesetting with modern programming paradigms, Typst provides a powerful yet intuitive way to manage document styling, whether for academic papers, technical reports, or dynamic publications.
+Second, `show` rules enable custom rendering logic for specific elements or selectors.

+Normally, `show` and `set` statements are used combinedly to tweak the appearance of an element with code-based transformations (e.g., small caps, run-in headings, added logotypes, etc.).
+They can also be used for theming an entire document (templates) via an _everything_ `show`-`set` directive.
+By combining the rigor of traditional typesetting with modern programming paradigms, Typst provides a powerful yet intuitive way to manage document styling, whether for academic papers, technical reports, or dynamic publications.
 For instance, the style rules necessary to produce @fig:affine are presented in @fig:setshow.

 #let show-set = `show` + raw(lang: none, "-") + `set`
 #figure(
   placement: none,
-  caption: [Example of a global `set` rule and #show-set & `show` rules (on the heading elements) necessary to render the content of @fig:affine],
+  caption: [Example of a global `set` rule and #show-set & `show` rules (on the `heading` elements) necessary to render the content of @fig:affine],
   kind: image,
   grid(
     columns: (1fr, 3fr),
     gutter: 1pt,
-    [Global `set` rule], [Show and show-set rules for heading], [#v(.1cm)], [],
+    [Global `set` rule], [Show and show-set rules for heading styling], [#v(.1cm)], [],
     ```typ
     #set text(9pt)